svkucheryavski/svelte-plots-basic/README.md

 ### Colormap legend

 This component is useful when you have series of points or other primitives (including heatmap) shown using different colors.
-Especially if the colors are
+Especially if the colors are sequential.

 Here is an example from above with added `ColormapLegend`  component.